Licon Dairy: History

 The original asadero cheese recipe used at Licon Dairy dates back to around 1928 and was developed by Isabel Chavez, who made asadero cheese with leftover cow's milk using a recipe from her childhood.
 The recipe was passed down in the family and was used again by Chavez' daughter, Isabella Martinez, when her family started a dairy in 1948 in San Elizario, Texas.
 Martinez' daughter, Mary Martinez, married Eugenio Licon in 1958, and together they began helping with the family business.
 In 1963, Eugenio bought the dairy from his father-in-law and moved it to its current location.

-By 1978, the dairy had between 60 to 70 cows and made 200 pounds of asadero cheese every day.
+By 1978, the dairy had between 60 and 70 cows and made 200 pounds of asadero cheese every day.
 By 1980, there were 160 cows.
 The cheese was made by hand and in the 1980s, there were lines of people waiting to buy the asadero.
 Nine years later, the dairy continued to hand-make cheese, now around 3,000 to 4,000 a day.
 In 2022, they were making 400 pounds of cheese a day.

 Due to an endemic illness, the cows were moved to Hudspeth County, Texas and the dairy began to buy the milk to make asadero cheese.
 In 2004, Eugenio "Boy" Licon, Jr. took over the business.
 In 2019, Angel Licon opened a restaurant called the Outlaw Saloon & Grill on the property.
 During the COVID outbreak, the dairy, restaurant, and zoo were briefly shut down.